 But if you’re using for skin care, then you may fall in love with refined coconut oil, like me.

-I used to apply virgin coconut oil to my skin.
+I used to apply virgin coconut oil to skin.
 But after trying refined coconut oil, I began to use it on my skin more often than virgin coconut oil because it gets absorbed faster.

 What’s more, when you compare refined coconut oil to other vegetable oils like safflower oil, peanut oil, sesame oil, sunflower oil etc for cooking, I would say, refined coconut oil definitely works better in such context.
 This is because even though it is refined, it still contains mainly saturated fats that are very much less likely to respond to oxidation, which is good for your health.